patiljignesh/iOS-Swift-with-First-Principles/README.md

 8. Using Containers
 9. StackViews
    - View embeded with other views
+10. MVC - Design Pattern
+    - Model: Logic & Data
+    - View: User Interface
+    - Controller: Mediator
+    - View and Model will never talk to each other
+    - View and Model will always use Controller to communicate with either one

 ###### DispatchQueue
 - An object that manages the execution of tasks serially or concurrently on your app's main thread or on a background thread.